Homepage 5 Security at Action1

 Data Center Security

 Action1 uses Amazon Web Services (AWS) with the highest physical security standards, surveillance, and access controls.
 Action1 uses AWS infrastructure because it has been designed to be one of the most reliable and secure cloud computing environments.
 The infrastructure is divided into many geographically distributed data centers for maximum reliability and security.
 The data centers follow industry best practices, including physical access restrictions for authorized personnel only, state-of-the-art fire and water protection systems, backup power supply, and more.
-AWS has multiple security certifications, which include ISO 27001, SOC 2 Type II, FedRAMP, and HIPAA.
+AWS has multiple security certifications, which include ISO 27001, SOC 2 Type II, FedRAMP, HIPAA, GDPR and CCPA.

 getapp logo review